alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 Conclusion
 ---
 We seen how to create a search service in a box with Elastic Search, Spring Boot and Docker.
 We've seen how to create a build using Docker Maven Plugin.
+I hope you enjoyed this.
 Here are some exercises for the reader:

 * The UI is pretty drab, how about an attractive [Bootstrap](http://getbootstrap.com) front end?
-* We've let the model leak into the templates.
-We also have to speak to Elastic Search directly.
-Perhaps we should refactor it so that we speak to an intermediate bean that abstracts that away?
+* We've let Elastic Code leak all over the place.
+We also have to speak "Elastic Search".
+Perhaps we should refactor it behind an abstraction?
+* We might want to re-index out data.
+Use Spring to [schedule the re-indexing](http://spring.io/guides/gs/scheduling-tasks/).
 * We're not indexing a lot of things?
 Should we some new indexers for other items?